brakmic/RactAmp/README.md

 As a performant view layer Ractive lets you decide how and by using which of the available "frameworks" you're gonna control backend logic.
-And as a "non-frameworky framework" AmpersandJS is, IMHO, an ideal choice when one wants to utilize only certain parts of a (probably) much bigger machinery to solve discrete problems.
+And as a "non-frameworky framework" AmpersandJS is an ideal choice when one wants to utilize only certain parts of a (probably) much bigger machinery to solve discrete problems.

 **Info on Ractive parts**